paullepoulpe/master-thesis/src/04_LMS.md

 }
 ```

-The resulting IR would ressemble something like this
+The resulting IR would resemble something like this

 ```scala
 TP(Sym(1), IntPlus(Sym(0), Const(2)))